Skip to main content

 did:kilt:light:014nv4phaKc4EcwENdRERuMF79ZSSB5xvnAk3zNySSbVbXhSwS

-Light DIDs optionally support the specification of an encryption key (of one of the supported key types) and services, which are both serialized, encoded and added at the end of the DID, like the following:
+Light DIDs optionally support the specification of an encryption key (of one of the supported key types) and services, which are both serialized, encoded, and added at the end of the DID, like the following:

 did:kilt:light:014nv4phaKc4EcwENdRERuMF79ZSSB5xvnAk3zNySSbVbXhSwS:z1ERkVVjngcarMbJn6YssB1PYULescQneSSEfCTJwYbzT2aK8fzH5WPsp3G4UVuLWWfsTayketnFV74YCnyboHBUvqEs6J8jdYY5dK2XeqCCs653Sf9XVH4RN2WvPrDFZXzzKf3KigvcaE7kkaEwLZvcas3U1M2ZDZCajDG71winwaRNrDtcqkJL9V6Q5yKNWRacw7hJ58d